Sadije Toptani

 Sadije Toptani (Tirana, 28 August 1876 – Durrës, 25 November 1934) was queen mother of Albania from September 1928 until her death.
 She was the mother of Zog I of Albania.

 Biography

-Sadije (also Sadijé, Sadiya or Khadija) was a member of the powerful Toptani family, Sadije was the daughter of Salah Bey Toptani (1843−1910) and his wife, Annijé Toptani (1855−1899), both members by birth of the Toptani family.
-Also she was a cousin to Essad Pasha Toptani.
-She was the second wife of Xhemal Pasha Zogu after the death of his first wife, Melek Hanem.
+Sadije (also spelled Sadijé, Sadiya or Khadija) was a member of the Toptani family.
+She was the daughter of Salah Bey Toptani (1843−1910) and his wife, Annijé Hanem Toptani (1855−1899), both members by birth of the Toptani family.
+She was also a cousin Essad Pasha Toptani.
+Toptani was the second wife of Xhemal Pasha Zogu after the death of his first wife, Zenja Melika Hanem.

+Also she was a descendant of Princess Mamica [Monica] of Krujë (a sister of Skanderbeg).

-After her son became king in 1928, she was raised to the title Nëna Mbretëreshë e Shqiptarëve, or Queen Mother of the Albanians, with the style of Her Majesty on September 1, 1928, a position she held until her death.
+After her son became king in 1928, Toptani was raised to the title Nëna Mbretëreshë e Shqiptarëve, or Queen Mother of the Albanians, with the style of Her Majesty on September 1, 1928, a position she held until her death.
 She supervised the Royal Kitchen to ensure that her son could not be poisoned.
 She was the official protector of the Gruaja Shqiptare.